lukeryannetnz/weddingslideshow/README.md

 # weddingslideshow
-Javascript application that displays a fullscreen slideshow of images for a wedding.
+Displays a fullscreen slideshow of images for a wedding.

+If you'd like to use this you'll need to register with the Flickr API, set it up and instruct guests at your wedding to use the flickr app with an agreed hashtag.

+[Contributions](CONTRIBUTIONS.md) welcome.
+If you want some help reach out via issues.

+## Overview
+A raw javascript application that I deploy to S3 websites fronted by cloudfront.
+## app.js
+[2015] Initially this used the Instagram API directly.
+In 2015 Instagram removed searching for images by hashtag so this stopped working.
+[2017] For a friends wedding an API was introduced to call the Flickr API to search by hashtag.

-# weddingslideshow.api
+## weddingslideshow.api
 This is a netcore 1.0 app that connects to the flickr API to pull down images by hashtag.
+It is deployed to AWS Lambda and fronted by API gateway.
+[2017] Api introduced

+## Local development
-## Local development commands
+### Local development commands
 Run these commands inside the /api directory
 * `dotnet build` - compiles the solution
 * `dotnet test` - runs the tests